marijnkoolen/coding-the-slogans/slogans.md

 ### 3. Collaboration over Ownership

 + restricting access to tools and data hampers visibility and impact
-+ collaboration is one of the great strength of digital research
++ collaboration is one of the great strengths of digital research
 + digital environments facilitate collaboration
 + divide labor through different tasks and skill sets
 + aid learning through peer feedback and group projects